Uconnect-Technologies/wertik-js/docs/v3/modules.md

 To get more familiar with Schema please open your schema from Apollo Playground running at `http://localhost:1200/graphql` where `1200` is the default port of Wertik JS.

-If you find any issues with Filtering, Sorting or Paginating Data you can open a new issue at https://github.com/Uconnect-Technologies/wertik-js/issues/new.
+If you find any issues with `Filtering`, `Sorting` or `Paginating` rows.
+You can open a new issue at https://github.com/Uconnect-Technologies/wertik-js/issues/new.

+# Using events with GraphQL CRUD operations

+When you run a Query or Mutation on a module(Please check [Mutations and Queries](#this-will-generate)) Wertik JS fires an event, Please check Typescript interface called `useModuleProps.events`.
+Those are the list of events that you can use.
+To explore more about types you can click `Go to Type Definition` of method `useModule`.

+When events are running you get access to Apollo GraphQL Resolver arguments where you can access Request params as well.
+For more please see https://github.com/Uconnect-Technologies/wertik-js/blob/master/src/next/crud/index.ts#L76-L80

+**Note: ** When you return something from event it will be considered as args, For more please see https://github.com/Uconnect-Technologies/wertik-js/blob/master/src/next/crud/index.ts#:~:text=args%2C%20context%2C%20info)%3B-,args%20%3D%20argsFromEvent%20%3F%20argsFromEvent%20%3A%20args%3B,-const%20id%20%3D%20args

+# Using useModule on method to add more features to your module

+to be continued